tehwalris/mpi-myers-diff/README.md

 ## Building diffutils

+### Automatic build

+Run [`./scripts/diffutils_compile.sh`](./scripts/diffutils_compile.sh).
+The compiled `diff` binary is [`diffutils.out`](./diffutils.out) in our repo root.

+If something goes wrong, try installing any missing tools and re-running the script.
+If that doesn't work, the explanations in "Manual build" might help you debug.

+### Manual build

+Here's a step-by-step guide for building diffutils.
+You probably want to use [`./scripts/diffutils_compile.sh`](./scripts/diffutils_compile.sh) instead of doing this manually.

-The build for diffutils is a little different than what their guide says, because diffutils is in a subdirectory inside our repo, not at the root.
+The build for diffutils is a little different than what their official guide says, because diffutils is in a subdirectory inside our repo, not at the root.

-### Initial setup
+#### Initial setup

 You only have to perform these steps once.
 After that, you can just perform the steps in the "Normal build" section.